gossi/fvf/docs/source/firmware.rst

 Verification
 ------------

-These verification measurement has been done with @TODO multimeter.
+These verification measurement has been done with VOLTCRAFT Universal SYSTEM MS-9150 Frequency Counter .

 An important Note: The `delay()`_ method on the Arduino passes the delay in integer values, no floats are possible.
 For every milliseconds below 16383, `delayMicroseconds()`_ must be used.
 The gap happens between 30Hz and 31Hz.